 1. Activated Charcoal Food Poisoning Remedy

-Listen, Amazon reviews in 2020 may be shady AF, but 5,500 Amazon reviews don’t lie.
 Activated charcoal is the first and least invasive emergency medical treatment when a person has ingested poison.
-While I definitely hope never to be poisoned on the road, I keep these pills close because they are the closest thing out there to a food poisoning remedy.
-Activated charcoal is an inert substance that binds to gas, chemicals, and- some research suggests- even bacteria or viral culprits.
+While I definitely hope never to be poisoned on the road, I keep these pills close. (shop for activated charcoal at Amazon) Activated charcoal is an inert substance that binds to gas, chemicals, and- some research suggests- even bacteria or viral culprits.
 (Just don’t take charcoal within an hour or two of prescription medications- it may absorb and neutralize them).

 Charcoal capsules are inexpensive, tiny, and indispensable on the road.
 If I feel the faintest rumbling of traveler’s upset stomach, I pop three or four of these and- knock on wood- each time I have felt okay again within a half-hour.
 In fact, I may have been the only person to spend 3 full months in South America without ever suffering the effects of travelers diarrhea, thanks to pretty liberal use of both charcoal capsules and individually wrapped Pepto Bismol tabs (the latter of which, taken daily, reduces the risk of developing travelers diarrhea according to this medical journal article).